tedelm/KillerDronesFromOuterSpace/README.md

     Servo (Vcc/+)  -> 5v BUCK/BEC Vcc/+ out</br>
     RevoltOSD TX4 (Pin Toggle) -> Arduino pin: A7</br>
     5v Buck/BEC (IN GND/VCC) -> VBAT GND/VCC</br>

+# Build
+1. Test-fit everything</br>
+2. File the parts that not fit perfect </br>
+3. Glue "Guider" to the "Bottom" </br>
+4. Screw or glue the "pipe" to the "Bottom"
+5. Hotglue the electonics to the side :D

 ```code
 ```